Roisin2/pands_weekly_tasks/README.md

     Unfortunatly due to my lack of expierence I encounterd a few issues with my committing of changes and out of worry of losing anymore material I will now add any
     additional comments or information in this space.

     For Bank.py, I needed to change float to an integer and do addition, and print the answer.
+I read in the amounts in cents eg.amount1 = 65.
+    Then change to Euro (100c in a euro) and change float to integer eg. e1 = int(amount1) / 100.
+Then added both - total_money = e1 + e2
+    Printed the amounts with decimal point and only two numbers after the point. - print (f"the sum of the amounts is €{total_money:.2f}")
-After progressing my Knowlege I may have done it a little differently bu using floor.
-But I believe the answer I gave was ok.
+    After progressing my Knowlege I may have done it a little differently by using "floor".
+But I believe the answer I gave was suffient as a novice.
+    "floor" is a function from "math" that can imported.

     For accounts.py, a user is prompted to enter a 10 digit code and the program will check if exactly 10 digits, if the entry was valid, it will mask 6 numbers with X and append the last 4 and print it out.

     Weekday.py - I imported datetime module.That gives todays date Returning the day of the week as an integer, eg. Monday is 0.
-A Loop is used to check what day it is and      prints a message according to the day.
+A Loop is used to check what day it is and      prints a message according to the day, depending on if its a weekday or weekend day.
     Another reference I would like to add is https://realpython.com/if-name-main-python/#when-should-you-use-the-name-main-idiom-in-python

     Collatz.py -This was a little tricky, Maths was needed.